donhamiltoniii/dondon-blog/src/content/food/salad/greek-salad.md

 cookTime: no
 servings: 6
 imgUrl:
-description: Simple salad to prep for the week and munch on when you&#x27;re hungry
+description: Simple salad to prep for the week and munch on when you are hungry
 notes:
 tags: [tomato, cucumber, red onion, olives, feta]
 ---